 - Image recognition — specific features of the image’s objects are identified

 For instance, Boohoo, an online retailer, developed an app with the visual search feature.
 A user simply snaps an item they like, upload the picture, and the technology does the rest.
-Thanks to image recognition, a user sees if Boohoo offers something similar and doesn’t waste loads of time on searching for a specific item.
+Thanks to image recognition, a user sees if Boohoo offers something similar and doesn’t waste loads of time searching for a specific item.
 Other applications of image recognition (already existing and potential) include creating city guides, powering self-driving cars, making augmented reality apps possible, teaching manufacturing machines to see defects, and so on.
-There is even an app which helps users to understand if an object of the image is a hotdog or not.
+There is even an app that helps users to understand if an object of the image is a hotdog or not.